42elenz/UrbanObjectDetection/README.md

 ##Acknowledgment

-This porject was done with Florian Binderreif as part of the Udacity Nanodegree programm.
+This project was done with Florian Binderreif as part of the Udacity Nanodegree programm.